Why we’ll have enough solar power for everyone in the world within this decade.

 Think of a tent.
-The poles holding it up are your constraints and the fabric covering it is your design.
+The poles holding it up are your constraints.
+The fabric covering it is your design.
 As a designer, you want the fabric to cover all the poles.
 But there's always the possibility that when you get into the details, one of the poles might turn out to be too tall.
-That's when, no matter how much you stretch it, your design cannot cover one of the basic constraints and it fails.
+That's when, no matter how much you stretch it, your design cannot cover one of the basic constraints—and it fails.

 Is energy storage a tall pole?
 Well when we're talking about replacing all fossil fuels with solar energy in today's economy, then absolutely yes, for reasons I'll get into in a moment.